keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

-Additionally, we will need to have an ArgoCD extension, which consists of a React application extending the ArgoCD UI, implemented as  an [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a proxy allowing Keptn (which will work as a backend service) to push the application health status data to the ArgoCD UI.
+Additionally, we will need to have an ArgoCD extension, which consists of a React application extending the ArgoCD UI, implemented as  an [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a
-For proxy setup, the
 [ArgoCD proxy extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/proxy-extensions/)
-will be used.
+allowing Keptn (which will work as a backend service) to push the application health status data to the ArgoCD UI.

 ## What's the added value of Keptn?